Workflows

 Many workflow processes have common features, like sending an email, requesting approval, or creating a ticket.
 Getting transparency into the process can be difficult.
 Did that email get sent?
 Jane is on vacation; who is handling her approvals?
 Kinetic Data's workflow engine brings transparency to the process.

-Maybe you don't know a process ("How does our company onboard new hires?").
-Kinetic Workflows act as a self-documenting, automatic, repeatable representation of your process.
-Once the process has been documented, it becomes easy to find opportunities to make improvements.
-This is how Kinetic Workflows let you own your process.
+Maybe you don't know the details of a process.
+Kinetic workflows act as self-documenting, automatic, repeatable representations of your processes.
+Once a process has been documented, it's easy to find improvement opportunities.
+This is how Kinetic's workflow engine lets you own your process.

 Components of Kinetic Workflow

-The Kinetic Workflow engine has four main components: trees, routines, handlers, and connectors.
-These components make up the bulk of the process development.
-The Kinetic Platform includes a GUI interface that builders can use to create trees, which they then populate with routines, handlers, and connectors.
+The Kinetic Workflow engine has four main components that make up the bulk of the process development: trees, routines, handlers, and connectors.
+Builders create trees at the Global Workflow level, then populate those trees with routines, handlers, and connectors.

 Trees